HTTP Live Streaming (HLS) Format – The Pros, Cons and How it Works

 HTTP Live Streaming (HLS) Format – The Pros, Cons and How it Works Image

 This blog focuses on HLS, or HTTP live streaming, which is one of the most popular protocols used to stream video today.
 HLS format is an adaptive bitrate live-streaming video protocol.
 Originally developed by Apple for use on iOS, Mac OS, and Apple TV devices, HLS streaming has become the most widely used live video protocol.
+As of 2025, HLS powers over 70% of internet-based video delivery due to its adaptive bitrate, device compatibility, and improved latency via LL-HLS.

 This article is going to take a look at the pros and cons of HTTP live streaming.
 We’ll compare it to a few alternative formats as well.
-We’ll also look at the history of the HLS format, and ask where it came from, and why.
+We’ll also look at the history of the HLS format, and ask where it came from and why.

 Table of Contents: